dsci445-csu/hw-7/README.md

     d) What affect does scaling the variables have on the hierarchical clusters obtained?
 In your opinion, should the variables be scaled before the inter-observation dissimilarities are computed?
 Provide a justification for your answer.

-2. In this problem you will generate simulatted data and then perform PCA and $K$-means clustering on the data.
+2. In this problem you will generate simulated data and then perform PCA and $K$-means clustering on the data.
 First run the following to obtain the data.

     ```r